privacypass/challenge-bypass-extension/PROTOCOL.md

 7. Verifier hashes

-        c' = H_3(G,H,M,Z,A',B')
+        c' = H_3(G,Y,M,Z,A',B')

    and checks that `c == c'`.

-If all users share a consistent view of the tuple `(Y, G)` for each key epoch, they can all prove that the tokens they have been issued share the same anonymity set with respect to `x`.
+If all users share a consistent view of the tuple `(G, Y)` for each key epoch, they can all prove that the tokens they have been issued share the same anonymity set with respect to `x`.
 One way to ensure this consistent view is to pin the same accepted commitments in each copy of the client and use software update mechanisms for rotation.
 A more flexible way is to pin a reference that allows each client to fetch the latest version of the key from a trusted location; we examine this possibility [below](#tor-specific-public-key-publication).
 We currently use the former method but plan to migrate to the latter in the near future.
 This means that we will pin commitments for each key that will be accepted for signing in the extension directly (see config.js).

 ## Batch Requests